 \subsection{Organisation}

 We define the categories involved in Section \ref{sec:basics} and construct the two functors of the classification in Section \ref{sec:functors}.
 We prove directly that the functors give an equivalence in Section \ref{sec:equivalence}.
-We end the paper with a pair of examples and a relation between $G$-sheaves of $\sub G$ and Weyl-$G$-sheaves over $\sub G$, see Section \ref{sec:consequences}.
+We end the paper with some examples and the relation between $G$-sheaves over $\sub G$ and Weyl-$G$-sheaves over $\sub G$, see Section \ref{sec:consequences}.